There’s nothing like a drilling rig setting up in your area to set off alarm bells if you happen to rely on well water.

 % Failing Standard

 Public concern about potential impacts of fracking on drinking water wells will persist.
-Although to date, the jury is still out on its actual impact.
-But if fracking brings awareness to water quality testing then drilling rigs are the Feng Shui fix for well-owner complacency.
+Perhaps for some the jury is still out on its actual impact although the Environmental Protection Agency just published it's final report on the matter and it did conclude there could be an impact in some circumstances.
+But if fracking brings awareness to water quality testing then drilling rigs may be the fix well-owner complacency.
 And that can only be a good thing.